bugsbugsbux/notes-on-nix/notes-on-nix.md

 ### Dependencies

-The list of runtime-dependencies is determined by checking which build-dependencies are referenced in the build output.
+The list of runtime-dependencies is determined by checking which dependencies are referenced in the build output.
 (Sometimes this includes unnecessary dependencies, which were put into the binary's runtime path to ensure their correct versions are found, should they be used.
 These can be removed with `pathelf` and `strip`.)